-To unify the different modules into a suitable AUV platform, a 6061-T6 aluminum bottom hull was designed and manufactured.
+To unify the different modules into a suitable AUV platform, a 6061-T6 aluminum hull was designed and manufactured.
 It is split into three folding weldments for easy access to the main pressure vessel and acts to both streamline the underside of the AUV, as well as protect it from collision.
 Figure 2 demonstrates the use of the folding hull.
 The overall assembly configuration of SubjuGator 7 and each of its pressure vessels is shown in Figure 1.
-However, the top lid and cowlings that complete the hybrid shape are not shown.

 All of the hardware components were manufactured by students on the SubjuGator team and volunteers.
 A few of the highlights in the the AUV's manufacturing are CNC machining, welding of all pressure vessels, and marriage of the DVL box to the main frame, Figure 3.
 Other manufacturing techniques used in the project include laser and waterjet cutting.
-Custom endcaps and cabling using a urethane potting material were made to interface with the commercial thrusters, Figure 4.
+Endcaps and cabling using a urethane potting material were made to interface with the commercial thrusters, Figure 4.